 - New York State Assemblyman Fred Thiele

-Thiele is providing the State AG with information on the prices on Montauk Highway, the main thoroughfare for the South Fork.
+However, there is no survey solely for the South Fork.
+Thiele's survey also includes prices in western Southampton along Montauk Highway.
 There may be prices that are higher or lower in the region away from Montauk Highway, but the survey reflects the price posted at most stations on our region's main arterial.

 Thiele stated, "The average South Fork price between East Hampton and Southampton is now $4.13.
 The average for western Southampton is $4.19 and